-From there, the company develops its marketing strategy, which includes its positioning, messaging, and target market.
-The company then creates a marketing mix, which is the combination of tactics it will use to reach its target market.
-Finally, the company implements its plan and monitors its progress to ensure that it is on track to achieve its objectives.
+The company forms its marketing strategy, comprising positioning, messaging, and target market.
+It then creates a marketing mix, a set of tactics to reach its target market.
+Finally, it implements and monitors the plan to achieve its objectives.

 Importance of Marketing Planning

 As the world of business becomes more and more competitive, the importance of marketing planning cannot be underestimated.
 An effective marketing plan will help your business to stand out from the crowd and to attract and retain customers.

 There are a number of reasons why marketing planning is so important:

 - It helps you to identify your target market

 Understanding your target market is crucial for business success.
 The marketing division analyzes demographics and gathers insights into customers’ needs.
 This knowledge helps tailor products and develop effective marketing strategies for long-term success.

 - It allows you to set achievable goals